I collaborated with a couple of other bloggers to put together the ultimate list of best things to do in Bangkok + Where to stay in Bangkok.

 This means you can expect it to be VERY busy – but don’t let that put you off going!

-It’s the perfect place to tuck into favourite Thai dishes like pad Thai and mango sticky rice - or why not get more adventurous and sample some squid or quail’s eggs?
+It’s the perfect place to tuck into favorite Thai dishes like pad Thai and mango sticky rice – or why not get more adventurous and sample some squid or quail’s eggs?

 You’ll easily be able to work out which section you’re in… But since they’re not grouped by categories of goods, it might not help you locate what you want to buy.

 But in Bangkok, they are much more of a cultural gathering point.
-At Bangkok’s malls, locals and expats often meet to get drinks with friends, sip coffee, catch a movie, or grab a bite to eat.
+Locals and ex-pats often meet at Bangkok’s malls to get drinks with friends, sip coffee, catch a movie, or grab a bite to eat.